defvs/gpxgridchallenge/README.md

    ```

    Open [http://localhost:3000](http://localhost:3000) and sign in with your Clerk user.
 Upload one or multiple `.gpx` files, choose the sport category, and adjust the grid size.
 The map automatically colors every cell visited by the activities you keep visible.

+## Strava Sync (optional)

+If you want to pull activities from Strava instead of uploading GPX files manually:

+1. Create an API application in the [Strava dashboard](https://www.strava.com/settings/api) and set the callback/redirect URL to your `STRAVA_REDIRECT_URI` (for local dev the sample `.env` uses `http://localhost:3000/strava/callback`).
+2. Copy the client id/secret into `.env.local` (`STRAVA_CLIENT_ID`, `STRAVA_CLIENT_SECRET`, `STRAVA_REDIRECT_URI`, and optionally `STRAVA_SCOPE`).
+3. Restart the dev server so the new environment variables load.
+4. Open the dashboard and use the "Strava sync" card to connect your account and import recent activities.
+The sync endpoint keeps track of previously imported activity ids to avoid duplicates.

 ## Tech Stack Highlights